SCons/scons/README-SF.rst

 Mailing Lists
 =============

-An active mailing list for developers of SCons is available.
-You may send questions or comments to the list at:
+In addition to the scons-users list which is appropriate for almost any question, there is a mailing list specifically for developers of SCons You may send questions or comments to the list at:

         scons-dev@scons.org